 Day 1 – Saturday 4th September – London to Shrewsbury via the Heart of Wales Line

-At Pontarddulais we begin our journey, double-headed over one of the most remote and scenic railways in Britain, the Central Wales line marketed now as The Heart of Wales, which sees only a handful of single short passenger trains per day.
+At Pontarddulais we begin our journey over one of the most remote and scenic railways in Britain, the Central Wales line marketed now as The Heart of Wales, which sees only a handful of single short passenger trains per day.
 This single track line passes through the Carmarthenshire Hills, the edge of the Brecon Beacons and then heads straight through the middle of the Black Mountains.
 As our two locomotives climb the challenging gradients, wind their way around the hills and cross the many majestic viaducts on the route, we are surrounded by classic moor and mountain countryside dotted with streams and jagged peaks.

 Day 2 – Sunday 5th September – Shrewsbury to Pwllheli